jbsmith731/chrome-col/readme.md

 - Chrome: Settings > Extensions
 - Turn on developer mode
 - Load unpacked extension
 - When the extension is first added to Chrome, Chrome will not load the extension on pages that are currently open.
-You need to refresh those pages or restart Chrome to use the extension.
+Refresh open pages or restart Chrome to use the extension.

 ![column extension in action](/img/screenshot.png?raw=true "Extension in action!")